mn416/wildfire/README.md

 non-deterministic choice (`?`), success (`halt`), and failure (`fail`).

-The compiler works by creating *n* instances of the program (which we call *processors*) on FPGA, connected according to a topology specified at compile-time.
+The compiler works by creating many instances of the program (which we call *processors*) on FPGA, connected according to a topology specified at compile-time.